DNA-NEWBIE Educational Components

 Lesson 5: DNA Processing

 When Family Tree DNA receives your kit, it is placed in a batch which averages about 1,000 other kits.
-The batch is assigned a number and then sent to the University of Arizona lab for processing.* You'll need a flash plugin to view the following FTDNA lab processing presentation:
+The batch is assigned a number and then sent to the lab for processing.
+For further information see:

-*PLEASE NOTE: All kits in an FTDNA batch will not return results at the same time.
-Tests like the mtDNA H-clade test, the 67-marker upgrade and deep SNP testing all take longer than 12-37 or mtDNA HVR1 & 2 processing.
+• PLEASE NOTE: All kits in an FTDNA batch will not return results at the same time.

 Once your results are in, many people do not know what to do next or where to go to find answers.

 Basically, your DNA results are a series of numbers that derive meaning when compared to others' results.
 For both Y-chromosome and mtDNA you receive the names and e-mails of those you match within the database.
-If you upload your results to a public database, such as Y-search.org, Y-base.org, and/or Mitosearch.org, then you may find that you have matches with people who have tested at other companies than the one which you've tested with.
-Oftentimes, you may have to wait for the right person to test until you have a meaningful match.
+If you upload your results to a public database, such as Y-search.org or Mitosearch.org, then you may find that you have matches with people who have tested at other companies than the one which you've tested with.
+Sometimes, you may have to wait for the right person to test until you have a meaningful match.

 Lesson 7: Mutations